wiluite/CSV_co_old/README.md

 ### About
 CSV_co is a C++20 coroutine-driven, callback-providing and safe CSV data reader, or parser.
-Hope, it is to a large extent in line with standard RFC 4180, because it was conceived and has been developed to handle with field selection carefully.
+Hope, it is to a large extent in line with standard RFC 4180, because it was conceived to handle with field selection carefully.
 The following requirements tend to be satisfied:

 - Windows and Unix style line endings.
 - Optional header line.